 - Serial XFEL Crystallography References

 - Experiment-day guidelines: a short, very hands-on set of notes for online monitoring and data-processing using cctbx.xfel.
-This page assumes that the setup and tutorial have been completed.

 - File formats: for developers, information on file formats cctbx.xfel uses

 - Cppxfel: XFEL data processing with the CPPXFEL package from Diamond/Wellcome Trust.

 - Ha14 documentation: tutorials and support for processing using the Hattne 2014 methods.